typelevel/machinist/README.md

 }
 ```

-If we were to follow how our `test` method was parsed and compiled,
+Here are some intermediate representations for how the body of the
-here's what it would look like:
+`test` method will be compiled:

 ```scala
 // our scala code